SAP-samples/kyma-runtime-extension-samples/sample-extension-dotnet/README.md

 # Overview

-This sample demonstrates how to build and deploy an ASP.NET-based microservice as an extension and expose the API in SAP Cloud Platform, Kyma runtime.
+This sample demonstrates how to build and deploy an ASP.NET-based microservice as an extension and expose the API in SAP BTP, Kyma runtime.

 You can find the application code in the [sample-extension-dotnet](./sample-extension-dotnet) directory.